MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field NoDisplayInUI

 Do not display the device in the user interface.
-If this bit is set, the device is <u>never</u> displayed in the user interface, even if the device is present but fails to start.
+If this bit is set, the device is never displayed in the user interface, even if the device is present but fails to start.
 Only bus drivers and associated bus filter drivers should set this bit.
-(Also see the <b>PNP_DEVICE_DONT_DISPLAY_IN_UI</b> flag in the [PNP_DEVICE_STATE](/windows-hardware/drivers/kernel/handling-an-irp-mn-surprise-removal-request#about-pnp_device_state) structure.)
+(Also see the **PNP_DEVICE_DONT_DISPLAY_IN_UI** flag in the [PNP_DEVICE_STATE](/windows-hardware/drivers/kernel/handling-an-irp-mn-surprise-removal-request#about-pnp_device_state) structure.)

 ### -field Reserved1